defcronyke/shipping-canada-post-woocommerce/readme.txt

 Requires at least: 4.0.1
 Tested up to: 5.0
 Requires PHP: 5.6
-Stable tag: 0.1.3
+Stable tag: 0.1.4
 License: GPLv3 or later License
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Use Canada Post shipping with WooCommerce.
 Provides some of the premium features from other similar plugins for free.

 == Description ==
-This is a free WooCommerce plugin which allows you to calculate approximate shipping costs for shipping with Canada Post.
+This is a free WooCommerce plugin which gets very accurate shipping rate estimates for shipping with Canada Post.

-It uses an approximated volumetric packing algorithm to figure out how best to pack the products in the shopping cart into user-defined boxes.
+It uses a volumetric packing algorithm to figure out how to pack the products in the shopping cart into user-defined boxes.

-It supports individual items having flat rates if needed.
+It supports individual items having flat rates.

-You can mark up the shipping rates by a percentage and/or a fixed amount.
+You can mark up the shipping rates by a percentage and a fixed amount.

 You can set a handling fee.

-You can specify that certain items should stack together, saving space in the box.
+You can specify that certain items should stack together, saving space in the box and leading to much more accurate estimates.

 Gives a more accurate estimate than any other free WooCommerce Canada Post shipping plugin we could find.